flahgill/AnimalEnrichmentTrackerService/animalenrichmenttrackerservice/src/main/resources/design-doc.md

 - Accepts GET requests to /habitats/search
 - Accepts a search criteria and returns a list of associated Habitats

+### 6.14 DeactivateHabitat Endpoint (Soft Delete)

+- Accepts PUT requests to /habitats/:habitatId
+- Accepts data to update a habitat including the active status associated with the habitat.
+Returns the updated habitat.
+- If the habitatId is not found, will throw a HabitatNotFoundException.

+### 6.15 ViewAllHabitats Endpoint

+- Accepts GET requests to /habitats
+- Accepts data to update a habitat including the active status associated with the habitat.
+Returns the updated habitat.
+- If the habitatId is not found, will throw a HabitatNotFoundException.

 ## 7. Tables

 ### 7.1.
 Habitats